 Congratulations on being invited to an interview!
-An Invitation to Interview is a message sent directly from a client asking you to discuss their job — it means something about your profile caught their attention.
+An invitation to interview is a message sent directly from a client asking you to discuss their job — it means something about your profile caught their attention.

-Your response speed is shown on your profile.
 Our most successful freelancers have found it's best to accept or decline invitations as soon as possible.
 Learn more about our best practices for interviews here.

 Respond to an invitation